TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 There are three representations of audio: sound waves (physical), electrical voltages (analogue), and binary data (digital).

-- Our ~~audio hardware—localised on the sides of our head~~ ears are designed to perceive *sound waves*.
-- Audio equipment, such as microphones and speakers, are designed to interface between sound waves and *analogue* signals.
-- Computer chips and processors work primarily with *digital* signals.

 {% image "https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/CPT-Sound-ADC-DAC.svg/1200px-CPT-Sound-ADC-DAC.svg.png", "Tolkien's world looks nothing like the three realms here.", "post1" %}

 Since signal representations vastly differ, we need interfaces to bridge the different worlds.
 Between the analogue and digital realms, we have DACs (Digital-to-Analogue Converters) and ADCs (Analogue-to-Digital Converters) as mediators.
 Generally, DACs are used for output while ADCs are for input.